Budgets-ops/budget/design_guidelines.md

-# Triversa Bundles Design Guidelines
+# Budget Bundles Design Guidelines

 ## Design Approach
 **Reference-Based Approach**: Drawing inspiration from modern fintech/payment platforms like Stripe, PayPal, and the provided data-bundles.com reference, with emphasis on trust, clarity, and mobile-first transactional flows.